US To Limit Sale Of Personal Data To Foreign Adversaries

 "Policymakers worldwide should exercise caution before introducing restrictions that could have a wide-ranging impact across different industries," said the grouping's senior vice president of global policy, Aaron Cooper.

-This will "inevitably leave large gray areas" requiring companies to ask the Justice Department if a specific transaction is acceptable, he told AFP.

-"It also means substantial uncertainty" for large companies with operations abroad requiring the movement of data, not just data brokers who appear to be the target, Reinsch said.
+"We don't currently have a governance tool for the dissolution of a company with a lot of American genomic data" either, Benson told AFP, noting such bulk data could be bought and resold.

+For now, it appears the rule has a heavier impact on data brokers, who pull together large amounts of personal information and sell them.

-The executive order on data transfers is the latest in a series of controls targeting tech sectors.
+The order on data transfers is the latest in a series of controls targeting tech sectors.

-Last August, Biden issued an executive order aimed at restricting US investments in sensitive high-tech areas in China such as quantum computing.

-Washington has also unveiled restrictions on the export of advanced chips to China, including those used in the development of artificial intelligence.
+Biden previously issued an executive order aimed at restricting US investments in sensitive high-tech areas in China, and Washington has also unveiled restrictions on the export of advanced chips to China.

 Legal Disclaimer: